mikesusz/mikesusz.dev/src/content/blog/dont-forget.md

 Some time after my account on the VAX[^VAX] was created, I noticed a `'public_html'` directory appear inside my home directory.
 I asked the lab monitor what that was - and they explained I could put documents in there that could be be seen by other people on the web.
 (I can make as many web pages as I want? they can be seen by anyone? for free??)

 My first 'homepage' was written with the vi[^VI] editor on a terminal.
-I usually viewed it (any any other web site I wanted to read) using Lynx[^Lynx].
+I usually viewed it (and any other web site I wanted to read) using Lynx[^Lynx].

 I was hooked.
 I didn't know it at the time, but I would ultimately end up dropping out of the Architecture program, and be hired as the first full-time employee Webmaster[^Webmaster] of my college.
 But I'm getting ahead of myself.